ryunp/js-closure-abuse/README.md

 Source: [Synth.js](https://github.com/garvank/synth-js)

 Looks like Lisp has been sleeping around with this code.
-So I began investigating.
-I ended up simplifying down to:
+So began the investigating, ended up simplifying down to:

     for(i=0; i < queue.length; i++)
        setTimeout( this.show.bind(this, el, queue[i]), delay * i );